Karl Gotch: Personal life & death

 Besides his native Flemish Dutch, Istaz spoke fluent English and German, and understood Japanese.
 He bought a home in the mid-1980s in Odessa, Florida, nearing Tampa, and lived there until 1998.
 Many wrestlers stayed with Gotch in the house, including Yoshiaki Fujiwara and Tatsumi Fujinami.

-Istaz was married to Ella, and had a daughter, Janine "Jennie" Istaz (b.
-March 1950).
-They resided in Florida until his death.
+Istaz was married to Ella Istaz, and had a daughter, Janine Gustave "Jennie" Istaz (b.
+March 22, 1950).
+He resided in Florida with his family until his death.
 Janine married Masami Soranaka (空中 正三, Soranaka Masami), also known as Mr. Soranaka or Sammy, a protégé of her father's, pro wrestler and referee.
 Soranaka died on June 16, 1992 of a brain tumor, aged 48.
-With Masami, Janine had four children: Eddy Tsuyoshi Soranaka (b.
-September 1971 – d.
-2019), Nina (b.
-November 1972), Maria Theresia Koharu Soranaka (b.
+Via Janine and Soranaka, Karl has five grandchildren: Eddy Tsuyoshi Soranaka (September 1971 - September 2019), Nina Yoshiko Soranaka (b.
+November 1972, now Nina Porto), Joseph Yoshiaki Soranaka (b.
+September 1986), Maria Theresia Koharu Soranaka (b.
 March 1989), and Masami Saburo Soranaka (b.
 August 1992).
-Eddy Soranaka, a U.S. Army veteran, died in September 2019 after being shot by his partner.
-Masami Saburo was born after the elder Masami had died.
+Masami Saburo was born after the elder Masami had died; Janine, Masami and Nina were shown in the Fumi Saito-produced documentary about Gotch, Kamisama, in the summer of 1992.
+Nina gave birth to her first child in 2000, making Karl a great-grandfather whilst he was alive.

 Istaz was an avid lover of pit bulls, which were introduced to him via Billy Robinson.
 In his will, it was made that with whatever spare money he had left that it would go to pit bull charities in Florida.
 A rescue fund was set up by the 501(c)(3) non-profit organization Paw'd Squad Animal Rescue in Karl's name and likeness.
 He cited his favorite wrestler as Finnish wrestler Waino Ketonen, referring to him as "the greatest amateur wrestler that Europe ever produced".

 Istaz died on July 28, 2007, in his home in Tampa, Florida, six days before his 83rd birthday.
 His ashes were mostly spread in Keystone, Florida; however, in 2017, ten years after his death, some of his ashes were interred at a grave in the Honjo Ekō-in Buddhist temple in Ryōgoku, Tokyo.

 Legacy

 Physical conditioning

 Whilst he was known for his professional and catch wrestling skills, Gotch also trained in pehlwani, an Indian style of wrestling.
-This training led to Istaz's regime of calisthenic bodyweight exercise, which were used by wrestlers to build leg endurance and strength, such as the bridge, Hindu squats, and Hindu press ups.
+This training led to Istaz's regime of calisthenic bodyweight exercise, which were used by wrestlers to build leg endurance and strength, such as the bridge, Hindu squats, and Hindu push-ups.
 Many of these practices became more widespread as Gotch continued to exercise his legacy, and the Hindu squats and bridge later became routine for several catch and professional wrestling schools.
 His "Gotch Bible", which was used for calisthenic and strength conditioning training in the form of playing cards, is still used today.